Antelope Acres, California

 Antelope Acres is an unincorporated community in Los Angeles County, California.
 It lies at an elevation of 2425 feet (739 m).

 Antelope Acres is located in the Antelope Valley, a high desert valley split between northern Los Angeles County and southeast Kern County, approximately 13 mi from downtown Lancaster and 64 mi from downtown Los Angeles.
 The community has a population of about 2,800.
 It is a rural community centered south of California State Highway 138 (Avenue D) near 90th Street West.

 The community has become the home to many commuters who work in nearby cities; however, it still maintains a significant agricultural presence with livestock, field crops, and a local chapter of the 4H club.
 It also offers an open landscape for outdoor enthusiasts.

 Services

 Being a rural community, municipal services are minimal with many emergency services coming from nearby Lancaster.
-The community supports a small grocery store (with an 8 pump gas station), a church, a feed/hardware store, a local internet provider, a volunteer fire station, and a Mexican style food restaurant.
+The community supports a small grocery store (with an 8 pump gas station), a church, a feed/hardware store, a local internet provider, a volunteer fire station, a high end restaurant Iron Cactus and a Mexican style food restaurant.